TCnet/spree_mati/README.md

 The mati is a spree extension which you can use it import product from amazon products xlsx document.
 Fit for rails 6 and spree 4.1

+The mati is very easy to add product if you are a amazon seller want to create your onw shop site.

+I create my own shop use the spree 4.1 for the COVID-19.

+And create the extension for the products import.

+Maybe you need it.

+Thank you!

 ## Installation

 1. Add this extension to your Gemfile with this line: